uw-biomedical-ml/detectron2-rpd-yb/README.md

 python run_program.py  --config %config%

 %config% = path to your config file.
+This is required.